rl-language/rlc/README.md

 ![RLC Logo](./imgs/generation.png)

 From a single simple description, generate all tools you may need.
-Test your rules with fuzzers, generate machine learning agents, use it C or python, embed it in graphical engines and on the web.
+Test your rules with fuzzers, generate machine learning agents, use it in C or python, embed it in graphical engines and on the web.
 All automatically.

 Read the project rationale [here](./docs/where_we_are_going.md)